rysdev/LMSLiveProjectContributions/README.md

 # LMSLiveProjectContributions
-A selection of my contributions for a live Learning Management System website
+A selection of my contributions for a live Learning Management System website.

 All features implemented relate to a section of the LMS that manages students enrolled in a job placement course.